-The Detailed Plan Disclosure contains information to help you make an informed decision about investing in our scholarship plan and to understand your rights as an investor.
-It describes the scholarship plan and how it works, including the fees you pay, the risks of investing and how to make changes to your plan.
+The Detailed Plan Disclosure contains information to help you make an informed decision about investing in our scholarship plans and to understand your rights as an investor.
+It describes each of the scholarship plans and how they work, including the fees you pay, the risks of investing and how to make changes to your plan.
 It also contains information about our organization.
-The prospectus consists of this Detailed Plan Disclosure and the Plan Summary delivered with it.
+The prospectus consists of this Detailed Plan Disclosure and of each Plan Summary delivered with it.

-You can find additional information about the Plan in the following documents:
+You can find additional information about the Plan that interests you in the following documents:

-- → the most recently filed (audited) annual financial statements; - → the interim financial reports (unaudited) filed after the annual financial statements; - → the most recently filed annual Management Report of Fund Performance for the UNIVERSITAS Plan.
+- → the most recently filed (audited) annual financial statements; - → the interim financial reports (unaudited) filed after the annual financial statements; and - → the most recently filed annual Management Report of Fund Performance for each Plan.

 These documents are incorporated by reference into the prospectus, meaning they legally form part of it, as if they were printed with it.
-They contain a wealth of information to help you understand how your scholarship plan works, including past transactions, the current financial situation, future prospects and the risks inherent in the Plan.
+They contain a wealth of information to help you understand how our scholarship plans work, including past transactions, the current financial situation, future prospects and the risks inherent in each scholarship plan.
 All documents filed by the Plan between the date of the prospectus and the maturity date of the plan in question is deemed incorporated by reference to the prospectus.

-The annual audited financial statements and the interim unaudited financial statements comply with the applicable Canadian accounting standards, and were prepared in accordance with International Financial Reporting Standards (IFRS).
+The annual audited financial statements and the interim unaudited financial statements of each Plan comply with the applicable Canadian accounting standards, and were prepared in accordance with International Financial Reporting Standards (IFRS).

 The statements present the statements of financial position, the statements of net and comprehensive income, the statements of changes in net assets attributable to contracts, the statements of cash flows and the accompanying notes.
-The notes provide additional information to help you better understand the financial statements and the management of the Plan's assets.
+The notes provide additional information to help you understand the financial statements and the management of each scholarship plan's assets.

-The management report of fund performance for the UNIVERSITAS Plan, on the other hand, presents the financial highlights of the year that influenced plan performance.
-This report is produced by Kaleido Growth Inc.; it presents its economic outlook for the coming year and the company's investment objectives and strategies.
+The management report of fund performance, on the other hand, presents the financial highlights of the year that influenced plan performance.
+This report is produced by Kaleido Growth Inc. and presents a detailed economic outlook for the coming year and the company's investment objectives and strategies.
 It also provides a comprehensive analysis of the latest fund performance.

-All these documents contribute to helping you make an informed decision.
+All these documents contribute to assisting you in selecting the type of plan best suited to your situation.
 We encourage you to read them before investing in one of our scholarship plans.

-You can get a free copy of these documents by calling 1-877-710-RESP (7377), by writing to us at Kaleido Growth Inc., 1035 Wilfrid-Pelletier Avenue, Quebec (Quebec) G1W 0C5 or by email at info@kaleido.ca.
+You can get a free copy of these documents by calling 1-877-710-RESP (7377), by writing to us at Kaleido Growth Inc., 1035 Wilfrid-Pelletier Avenue, Suite 500, Quebec (Quebec) G1W 0C5 or by email at info@kaleido.ca.

-You can view these documents on our website (kaleido.ca) and existing subscribers may access them via the Client Space.
+You can consult these documents on our website (kaleido.ca) and existing subscribers may access them via the Client Space.

-These documents and other information about our plans are also available at sedar.com - the official site that provides access to most public documents and information filed by issuers with the provincial and territorial securities regulators using the SEDAR filing system.
+These documents and other information about our scholarship plans are also available at sedar.com-the official site that provides access to most public documents and information filed by issuers with the provincial and territorial securities regulators using the SEDAR filing system.